jalyshen/kafkaSourceResearching/KafkaProducer_send_msg.md

             // 通过一个Builder类来完成
             //===============================================================
             Long checksum = this.recordsBuilder.append(timestamp, key, value, headers);
-            this.maxRecordSize = Math.max(this.maxRecordSize, AbstractRecords.estimateSizeInBytesUpperBound(magic(),
+            this.maxRecordSize = Math.max(this.maxRecordSize,
+                                AbstractRecords.estimateSizeInBytesUpperBound(
+                                    magic(),
+                                    recordsBuilder.compressionType(),
+                                    key,
+                                    value,
-                    recordsBuilder.compressionType(), key, value, headers));
+                                    headers));
             this.lastAppendTime = now;
-            FutureRecordMetadata future = new FutureRecordMetadata(this.produceFuture, this.recordCount,
+            FutureRecordMetadata future = new FutureRecordMetadata(
+                this.produceFuture,
+                this.recordCount,
                 timestamp, checksum,
                 key == null ? -1 : key.length,
                 value == null ? -1 : value.length,
                 Time.SYSTEM);
-            // we have to keep every future returned to the users in case the batch needs to be
+            // we have to keep every future returned to the users
+            // in case the batch needs to be
             // split to several new batches and resent. thunks.add(new Thunk(callback, future));
             this.recordCount++;